lmkostas/CS341_Arabidopsis/README.md

 cs341 Spring 2017 project.
 Learning relationships between genes and phenotypes using snorkel.

 ## Environment
-Clone the snorkel repository.
-Checkout the brat branch.
+Clone the [snorkel](https://github.com/HazyResearch/snorkel) repository.
+Set up snorkel and run at least once according to the installation instructions.
 Create a virtualenv.
 Install snorkel python requirements.
 Run the following to install arabidopsis requirements: